• Home

 The end result tends to be an extraordinarily complex global network of manufacturers.

 This tends to be beneficial to both nations.
 However, not always completely 50-50 beneficial.
-If we only do 31% max, and they do 40% – we are lagging.
-Not mentioned in these numbers is the raise in each countries GDP and prices for each manufactured component, either.
+If we only do 31% max, and they do 40%, we are lagging.
+Not mentioned in these numbers is the raise in each country’s GDP and prices for each manufactured component, either.

 Foreign Imports

-I touched on this subject on my article about The Negatives of Globalism.
+I touched on this subject in my article about The Negatives of Globalism.

-No one with any economic background would attempt to proclaim that foreign imports has no effect on jobs in the US.
+No one with any economic background would attempt to proclaim that imports have no effect on jobs in the US.

-The debate tends to arise based on how severe the trade deficit is vs the benefits arising from comparative advantage.
+The debate tends to arise based on how severe the trade deficit is versus the benefits arising from comparative advantage.

 This is common sense stuff.
-If companies are able to make, manufacture, and transport a product into the US cheaper than a US producer could make it – the foreign import will be purchased more often.
+If companies are able to make, manufacture, and transport a product into the US cheaper than a US producer could make it, the import will be purchased more often.

-It’s a cheaper product, and considering stagnant wages and less job opportunities, most people look for cost saving devices.
+It’s a cheaper product, and considering stagnant wages and fewer job opportunities, most people look for cost saving devices.
 Imports are one of them.

 Since US companies can’t compete with the lower wages and regulations that foreign companies can do, they go out of business or have to sell higher priced products.

-The end result is a reduction in the number of jobs in whatever field the imports are coming in, and less jobs in supporting industries.
+The end result is a reduction in the number of jobs in whatever field the imports are coming in, and fewer jobs in supporting industries.

 Here’s an example: